Exact solutions of Cotton Gravity in its Codazzi formulation: LTB dust solutions in Cotton Gravity

 As a consequence of the modification imposed by CG that results in the Friedman-like equation \eqref{Flike3}, the evolution of comoving dust layers of this CG solution in general is found by integrating the quadrature

 where $t_{bb}(r)$ is an integration constant denoting the ``big bang time''.
-As opposed to FLRW models for which CG does not provide an evolution equation for the term ${\cal K}(a)$, in the case of LTB models of CG the field equations provide a fully determined form of ${\cal K}(R)$ in \eqref{eqPhiLTB}.
+As opposed to FLRW models for which CG does not provide an evolution equation for the term ${\cal K}(a)$, in the case of LTB models of CG the field equations provide a fully determined form of ${\cal F}(R)$ in \eqref{eqPhiLTB}.
 Hence, the initial value formulation is well posed, with the evolution of the models fully determined at all times by initial conditions given by specifying at an initial hypersurface orthonormal to the 4-velocity the functions $K(r),\,M(r),\,t_{bb}(r),\,\gamma(r)$ and $\lambda(r)$ (though one of these functions can be eliminated by a choice of radial coordinate, for example $R_0=R(t_0,r)=r$).

 The presence of the term $\gamma R^2$ means that solutions of \eqref{quadrature} are manifestly distinct from those of the equivalent quadrature for the LTB dust solution of GR with $\Lambda$ zero or nonzero (the case $\gamma=0$).
 For the usual LTB models in GR ($\Lambda=0$) the spatially flat sub-case ($K=0$) dust layers are ever expanding, while the equivalent CG solution ($K=0,\,\, \gamma\ne 0$) allows for collapsing layers if $\gamma> 0$.
 Another interesting feature is the radial dependence of $\lambda(r)$ analogous to the cosmological constant $\Lambda$.
 Hence LTB models can model inhomogeneities in which the effect of $\Lambda$ is negligible ($\lambda = 0$ near $r=0$) and becomes dominant ($\lambda \to 8\pi \Lambda/3$ as $r\to\infty$).
+Also, accelerated expansion of dust layers is possible (even with $\Lambda=0$) in many cases in which the layers decelerate in the GR solutions.
+Since LTB dust solutions are simple but useful models of structure formation, this difference of evolution due to modifications from CG might have interesting consequences.

+If $M,\,\gamma,\,\lambda$ are constant the LTB solution \eqref{Flike3} from CG also reduces to the Schwarzschild (or Schwarzschild-Kottler if $\lambda\ne 0$) CG solution \eqref{Schw2}, but described in comoving coordinates constructed with radial timelike geodesics.
+This limit provides a consistency test to the Codazzi formulation of CG, since it is parallel to the vacuum limit of LTB models in GR to the Schwarzschild solution (or Schwarzschild-Kottler if $\lambda\ne 0$) in the same comoving coordinates based on timelike radial geodesics.

 The FLRW limit of LTB dust models in CG is analogous to the same limit in GR: it follows as $R$ becomes a separable function $R=a(t) f(r)$, with $a(t)$ satisfying the modified Friedman equation \eqref{friedeqCT} with $\gamma {\cal K}=\gamma a +\lambda a^2$.
 While the linear term $\gamma a$ of ${\cal K}$ is not compatible with a well posed initial value formulation when deriving the FLRW models, in this case it would follow as a limit of LTB models complying with this formulation.